nicolasCastro/android-arcore-sceneform/README.md

 ```

 and rebuild the app.

-This should create the new files Chair.sfa in the models folder and chair.sfb in the raw resources.
+This should create the new files `Chair.sfa` in the models folder and `chair.sfb` in the raw resources.

 Now we are ready to display it on the screen.

-Put the model on the scene
+## Put the model on the scene

-That is very easy, firstly we need cast the fragment to an ArFragment, like this:
+That is very easy, firstly we need cast the fragment to an `ArFragment`, like this:

 ```
  override fun onCreate(savedInstanceState: Bundle?) {